nestauk/afs_check_family_support/README.md

 You can connect to the the PostgreSQL database at 127.0.0.1:5433 using `pgsql` and `password` as the username and password.

-All emails sent by the system will be sent to MailHog, http://127.0.0.1:8025.
+All emails sent by the system will be sent to Mailpit, http://127.0.0.1:8025.

 ### Start The Development Server